drabhikroy/Courses/content/tasks/_index.md

 </tbody>
 </table>

-Through an iterative process, you will construct a full literature review.
+<i>Through an iterative process, you will construct a full literature review.
 The final draft is a narrative between 10-15 pages, double spaced with 12-point Times New Roman font with proper APA 7th Edition formatting.
-Please note that additional pages including cover pages and a bibliography section are required but do not count as part of the narrative.
+Please note that additional pages including cover pages and a bibliography section are required but do not count as part of the narrative.</i>

 ### Presentation